The best free video editing software: how to cut clips without the cost

 What you need to know:

 Features: We were impressed with the feature set of VideoProc Vlogger when we reviewed it.
 We found the editable camera movements including tilts, rolls and trucks to be useful and easy to apply.
 We also liked the multiple motion effects and speed ramping, something you don't often get on free editing software aside from DaVinci.
-The same goes for the colour grading and correction, which isn't up there with DaVinci Resolve precision but is much fuller than on most free video editing software.
+The same goes for the colour grading and correction; not up there with DaVinci Resolve precision but much fuller than on most free video editing software.
 There are a number of presets that can be added to clips, and there's also the option to import your own LUT files.

 Versatility: We found VideoProc Vlogger to be surprisingly well rounded for a free video editing program.
 It provides pretty much all the basic editing tools you might want for creating YouTube videos, vlogs and videos for social media.
 Many effects can be customised to a degree, although it does lack objects for bespoke VFX work.